-Planning Notes/Contacts Discharge letter to GP confirming a sepsis diagnosis, mechanism type of infection, and potential post sepsis issues.
-Uploaded to M health record? and 2.
-Discharge plan provided with relevant referrals and follow up appointments made, and introduction to peer sepsis support gro confirmed.
-Uploaded to My health record? pup Name and contact details of hospital-based coordinator for post care. sepsis 4.
-Name and contact details of community-based coordinator for p sepsis care. post 5.
-Post discharge follow up appointment made with confirmation of who should attend and are there any test results required for the appointment?
-6. Sepsis fact sheet for health professionals Medications prescribed and dispensed with accompanying inform on: mation - Whether the medications have changed to those taken before admission? - Type, dose, frequency and how to administer - How often should I take pain relief if required? - How to assess if effective? - When should I call my doctor about my pain?
-8. Do I require a special diet or other specific nutritional supplement nts?
-Do I have any physical restrictions such as driving or certain type activities? is of 10.
-When can I return to work/school and are there any restrictions of conditions?
-Dr 11.
-If required, has home care/services been arranged such as Nursin Physiotherapy, occupational therapy and Transport ng, 12.
+Pl anning Notes/Contacts 1.
+Discharge letter to GP confirming a sepsis diagnosis, mechanism and type of infection, and potential post sepsis issues.
+Uploaded to My health record?
+2. Discharge plan provided with relevant referrals and follow up appointments made, and introduction to peer sepsis support group confirmed.
+Uploaded to My health record?
+3. Name and contact details of hospital-based coordinator for post sepsis care.
+4. Name and contact details of community-based coordinator for post sepsis care.
+5. Post discharge follow up appointment made with confirmation of who should attend and are there any test results required for the appointment?
+6. Sepsis fact sheet for health professionals 7.
+Medications prescribed and dispensed with accompanying information on: Whether the medications have changed to those taken before admission? - Type, dose, frequency and how to administer - How often should I take pain relief if required? - How to assess if effective? - When should I call my doctor about my pain?
+8. Do I require a special diet or other specific nutritional supplements?
+9. Do I have any physical restrictions such as driving or certain types of activities?
+10 .
+When can I return to work/school and are there any restrictions or conditions?
+11 If required, has home care/services been arranged such as Nursing, Physiotherapy, occupational therapy and Transport 12 .
 If required, have physical aids been organised?
-13. If wound care is required, what is the procedure and where do I g supplies? get 14.
+13 .
+If wound care is required, what is the procedure and where do I get supplies?
+14 .
 What complications should I watch for and who do I contact if concerned?